-Welcome: July 2014 will be the eighth year of a ten-year commitment to conduct a cross-cultural immersion learning experience on the Rosebud Sioux Reservation.
+Welcome: July 2015 will be the ninth year of a ten-year commitment to conduct a cross-cultural immersion learning experience on the Rosebud Sioux Reservation.
 Our experience is conducted in a good way in friendship and partnership with the Sicangu Lakota people.
 It is deeply enriching learning experience for those who participate.
 The group is limited to the first twenty-five people who register.
 We will arrive as learners to be educated by Sicangu Lakota leaders/people, history and the ways of the people.

 Professors: Jay Moon and Doug Anderson

 For registration information contact the Wiconi office at firstname.lastname@example.org Put Rosebud Immersion Course in subject line.
 Or call the Wiconi office at 360-546-1867.

 Wiconi, Int’l and Sioux Falls Seminary:

 Partners in providing a quality, intensive cross-cultural experience

 Introduction: There are certain aspects of ourselves, culture, and faith that we can only learn by deeply engaging ourselves in another culture.
 This immersion experience will expose and challenge you to a wider appreciation of Creator's creative wonder in the light of being fully human and fully a follower of Jesus.